Bringing our Westholme Family Together

 In September 2022, we completed an exciting chapter in our school’s history by bringing all Westholme students from 4-18 together to be educated on one site.
 We opened a state-of-the-art new Prep School on the same site as the Senior School and INSPIRED Sixth Form at Wilmar Lodge.
 The vision for One Family, One Site, One Westholme is incredibly exciting and we are already seeing the benefits of being all together on one site.
 You can watch the build progress of the project in the video below as well as read about the reasons behind it and the benefits that it would bring to Westholme.

 Progress timelapse video

 Rear Facing View

-As Westholme School approaches our 100th birthday in 2023, the last 96 years have presented many wonderful opportunities, changes and developments with constant evolution and refinement of our educational provision.
-Our commitment is to deliver a first class unrivalled holistic excellence and continue to be the leading 4-18 school in Lancashire.
+Westholme School celebrates its 100th birthday in 2023 and during the last 99 years, our commitment has been to deliver a first class unrivalled holistic excellence and continue to be the leading 4-18 school in Lancashire.

 Acknowledging the Past